ankitgoyal0301/Homemade-RecipeBowl-Your-Ingredients-Our-Recipes/README.md

 **BACKGROUND:**

 Most often, we get into a situation when we want to cook something delicious, however, we are short on ingredients at our home.
 It also creates a lot of confusion about what to cook with the available ingredients.
 Further, we might not have accessibility to more ingredients from the nearby market due to various reasons like non-availability or specifically the unprecedented times as Covid which has resulted in shutdowns.
 Finally, we are bound at home to make the best possible dish from leftover ingredients.
+Our project aims to make a user aware of the various dishes which can be cooked from the available set of ingredients being input by a user.

 **MOTIVATION:**